-One of Copenhagen's coolest streets right now sits at the edge of Assistens Cemetery at Nørrebro, where author Hans Christian Andersen and other famous Danes are buried.
-Jægersborggade is full of cafés, second-hand and other curiosity shops.
+One of Copenhagen's coolest streets right now sits at the edge of Assisten's Churchyard where Hans Christian Andersen is buried.
+Full of cafés, second-hand and other curiosity shops.

 The streets around Copenhagen University are the place to head for new and antique bookshops or to sit in a café and relax with a good read.